 Before your begin gardening, be prepared:

-- Do a quick research on what kinds of plants can be grown in that particular season.
+- Do a quick research on what kinds of plants can be grown in that particular season and how to prepare your garden.

 - Choose a place that is sunny and not shady.
 Make sure the soil is soft enough for your child’s tools.